What Is a 401(k)?

 Investopedia requires writers to use primary sources to support their work.
 These include white papers, government data, original reporting, and interviews with industry experts.
 We also reference original research from other reputable publishers where appropriate.
 You can learn more about the standards we follow in producing accurate, unbiased content in our editorial policy.

-3. Internal Revenue Service.
-"Retirement Topics - Designated Roth Account."
+2. Internal Revenue Service.
+"Retirement Plans FAQs on Designated Roth Accounts."

 7. Financial Industry Regulatory Authority.
 "Save the Date: Target-Date Funds Explained."